Refugee crisis: Support the Afghan resettlement

 If you have moved into the City, or simply want to move your child to another school, you will need to complete an in year admission application.
 Read Changing schools during the academic year page for more details.
 Watch how to make an in-year application video.

 If you need further information about how to apply for schools, please contact the School Admissions Team who can provide help and advice.

 If you would like general information about specific schools, you should contact the schools directly or look at their websites.

 Contact the School Admissions Service

-We offer free advice about the school admission process and can help you choose the right school for your child.
+Based in the Education and Early Years Service, we offer free advice about the school admission process and can help you choose the right school for your child.

 Education and Early Years Service

 - How the school system works in the UK